 One thing to remember is that the prices are also high at this time so plan your trip carefully.

-ATM and Network Availability
+ATM and Network Availability in Goa

 In terms of ATM, you won’t face any issues as there are a lot throughout the state.
 However, it is always a good idea to keep some cash with you before leaving home.
 This is because, during some long weekends, there might not be cash in the ATMs or you might end up waiting in a huge queue outside the ATM.
 So, always keep some cash with you and use your credit/debit card wherever possible.